 Low cost spay/neuter programs do not exist.
 Sterilisation is not common for household companion animals, because it is regarded as a negative intervention in the animals’ nature, but their owners refuse to take responsibility for the unwanted litters of puppies and kittens, which are usually abandoned.
 Many people seem to view poisoning as a ‘fact of life’.
 The poison used can be anything from strychnine and rat poison to farm pesticides and herbicides; even crushed glass.

 The average life-span of a stray dog in Greece is less than two years, as most of them perish during the winter months, if not shortly after the holiday season comes to an end.
 The last charter flights depart from the islands at the end of October, by which time most of the hotels and tavernas have closed down for the winter.

-The strays, so dependent on the tourists for food during the summer, are left to fend for themselves, not knowing where their next meal would be coming from … poisoned bait may be their last morsel, if they are not shot, or hit by a car, or hanged first.
+The strays, so dependent on the tourists for food during the summer, are justify to fend for themselves, not knowing where their next meal would be coming from … poisoned bait may be their last morsel, if they are not shot, or hit by a car, or hanged first.